N0aW/TLR/README.md

 Vampirism is DIFFERENT from Lifesteal because it has no cooldown but has greatly decreased healing.
 #### Will this work in multiplayer?
-I have no idea since none of my friends play Terraria 😔
+I have no idea since none of my friends play Terraria 😔 Due to this most support weapons are made to give yourself heals, mana and buffs etc
 ### Add-Ons:
 - The Light Reveals + (SOTS and Storm Diver's compats)
 ### Credits/Special Thanks: